Olugbenga-GT/tic-tac-toe-kata/tic-tac-toe-kata.md

 * [OK] board 3x3

-* when a player has taken a field, it's the other player's turn
+* [OK] when a player has taken a field, it's the other player's turn

 * on a 3x3 grid a game is over if all the fields are taken